OFFICIAL BIO

 The central objective of my work is to recover memory from the absences and silences of migration, colonial erasure, and violence.
 I’m interested in what can be found, re-animated, and restored in materials, documents, archives, and objects, and how poetic language can reinscribe the fragments of survivor-memory back into the archive.

 My grandmother Angélica is a central figure in my work.
-As the eldest daughter of cotton laborers in Torreón, Mexico, she endured an extraordinarily brutal, unrecorded life that ended as an undocumented, experimental cancer patient at 50 years old.
-Her life, and early death, are the consequence of state, institutional, and intimate violence, where race, gender, immigration, and class all played a role in creating unsurvivable circumstances.
+As the eldest daughter of cotton laborers in Mexico del Norte, she endured an extraordinarily brutal, unrecorded life that ended as an undocumented, experimental cancer patient at 50 years old.
+Her life, and early death, are the consequence of state, institutional, and intimate violence, where race, gender, immigration, and class all played a role in creating her unsurvivable circumstances.
 Her survival, strength, and resilience are gifts I have inherited that I now honor through my writing.

 The absence of records and memory of my family history drives my academic and scholarly research on postcolonial memory loss, intimate colonialism, the archive, and transnational feminisms, with a special focus on state, medical, institutional, and intimate violence against women of color in the United States.

-My forthcoming essay collection, Magical/Realism: the Fantasy/Memory of a Mexican/American Girlhood, set to publish with Tiny Reparations Books, an imprint of Penguin Random House, is a collection of essays and autotheory on the affective borders between the U.S. and Mexico, fantasy and memory, explored through critical essays on music, film, television, and video games.
+My essay collection, Magical/Realism: Essays on Music, Memory, Fantasy, and Borders, published in 2024 with Tiny Reparations Books, an imprint of Penguin Random House, is a collection of essays and autotheory on the affective borders between the U.S. and Mexico, and how fantasy and popular culture makes erased memory legible, explored through critical essays on music, film, television, and video games.